oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 - Windows 10 installation media is sourced directly from Microsoft in accordance with the evaluated delivery procedures.
 - Windows 10 is managed by Microsoft Endpoint Manager (Intune) in accordance with the published guidance from Microsoft as well the ACSC's hardening guide for Windows 10.

-### Residual controls to be addressed by the Agency
+### Residual controls to be addressed by the organisation

-- The Agency is responsible for any evaluated products if they are implemented as part of network connectivity to Azure and Office 365.
+- The organisation is responsible for any evaluated products if they are implemented as part of network connectivity to Azure and Office 365.

 ## ICT equipment management